tuomasi/tuomasi.github.io/about.md

 # About

 It's surprisingly hard to write a "good" about page, especially if it's your own.
 I am a big fan of good stories, and what is life if not a story?
-I am always intersted to hear about other people's lives, about their backgrounds, their struggles, their beliefs, their goals - in short, how they have become the person that they are today and who and what shaped them along the way.
-To live up to my own exepctations, I will try to give as thorough an insight into my life as anyone might care for.
+I am always intersted to hear about other people's lives, about their backgrounds, their struggles, their beliefs, their goals - in short, how they have become the person they are today and who and what shaped them along the way.
+To live up to my own expectations, I will try to give as thorough an insight into my life as anyone might care for.

 ### Life timeline